glenndehaan/unifi-voucher-site/README.md

 ### 3. Disabling Authentication

-If you prefer not to use authentication for the web service, you can disable it entirely by setting the `AUTH_DISABLE` environment variable.
+If you prefer not to use any authentication for the web and api service, you can disable it entirely by setting the `AUTH_DISABLE` environment variable.

 ```env
 AUTH_DISABLE: 'true'